 Massage guns: Pros and cons

-Massage guns used on injuries such as strains, sprains, broken bones or even extreme swelling can also potentially make the damage worse.
-“They can further damage the injured tissue or even increase swelling rate,” he said.
-“You should check with your doctor if you have a chronic condition before using a massage gun to see if it is right for you.”
+Massage guns used on injuries such as strains, sprains, broken bones or even extreme swelling can also potentially make your injury worse.
+“They can further damage the injured tissue or even increase swelling rate.
+You should check with your doctor if you have a chronic condition before using a massage gun to see if it is right for you,” says Gallucci.

 How to use a massage gun properly

 - Don’t just target the painful area.
 Also work on the muscles surrounding this area.
-“The body compensates by asking the surrounding muscles to act when another muscle is under stress,” he explained.
-“Treating the entire affected area can enhance the healing process.”
+“The body compensates by asking the surrounding muscles to act when another muscle is under stress.
+Treating the entire affected area can enhance the healing process,” Gallucci says.

 At NBC Select, we work with experts who have specialized knowledge and authority based on relevant training and/or experience.
 We also take steps to ensure all expert advice and recommendations are made independently and without undisclosed financial conflicts of interest.

 - John Gallucci Jr. is the CEO of Jag-One Physical Therapy

 - Bianca Beldini is an acupuncturist, physical therapist and certified triathlon coach

 - Allen Conrad is a certified strength and conditioning specialist and owner of Montgomery County Chiropractic Center